 Once I realize that my choices do matter, that they bear eternal weight and consequence, I must balance that truth with a realization of my ultimate purpose which is to glorify God and make His name known.
 A legacy that enshrines my name and diminishes Christ’s name is a terrifying legacy to live as well as leave.

 The name of Jesus is to be represented and made famous and not my own, however, as Pastor Joe Thorn points out, “Any man set ablaze with a holy zeal for the glory of Jesus Christ is hard to forget.
 His mission and message leave a mark that can’t be missed.
-Since we’re talking about John the Baptist, consider him who said “I must decrease.”
+Consider John the Baptizer who said, “I must decrease.”
 Jesus says of him,”Truly, I say to you, among those born of women there has arisen no one greater than John the Baptist.”
 (Matthew 11:11 ESV)

 Why do we remember men like Chrysostom, Augustine, Luther, Calvin, Owen, Bunyan, Edwards, Whitefield, Wesley, Spurgeon and Moody?
 Precisely because they made so much of Jesus.
 Of course, most of us will have a circle of influence much smaller than that of the heavy-hitters of the faith, but those who make Christ known will leave behind a legacy.”